A Broken Heart is an Open Heart

 George was born under a crescent Moon phase, indicating a soul intention to struggle out of past patterns and insecurities.
-Although he would have been quite self assertive when confident, but would have faced lots of obstacles on his path.
+And although he would have been quite self assertive when confident, but would have faced lots of obstacles on his path.

-Elementally this chart is quite watery, adding a great deal of sensitivity and impressionability and also bestowing George with an amazingly vivid imagination and innate creativity.
+Elementally, this chart is quite watery, adding a great deal of sensitivity and impressionability, and also bestowing George with an amazingly vivid imagination and innate creativity.
 This water influence reflects George’s huge sense of compassion for the suffering of others, which can be seen in the astounding amount of charitable work he did, but also indicates a tendency to be a little too self-sacrificing or to give too much of himself away in his personal relationships.
 This trait is also indicated by his 12th house Sun, Venus and Mercury, the 12th house being naturally ruled by watery Pisces.
-Another downside to this placement would have been that George quite likely suffered from over emotionality and impressionability, leaving him at times feeling adrift and rudderless on a sea of emotion.
-And not only would George have been quite emotional himself, he would also have been very open to ‘absorbing’ other peoples emotions too.
+Another downside to this placement would have been that George quite likely suffered from over emotionality and impressionability, leaving him, at times, feeling adrift and rudderless on a sea of emotion.
+And not only would George have been quite emotional himself, he would also have been very open to ‘absorbing’ other peoples emotions, also.

-Often when the 12th house plus the personal planets are involved there can be a deep desire to escape the harsh realities of life through all sorts of means, including getting lost in fantasy or indulging in drugs and alcohol; anything that enables one to transcend the mundane realities of life and soften the edges a bit.
-George’s drug use is no secret, being something he was quite open about.
-In the past he had admitted to taking crack-cocaine and had revealed in another interview that he was “existing on a balance of Starbucks and weed.”
-In 2010 George was imprisoned for four weeks after crashing his car into a storefront while driving under the influence.
-George later said that it was the crash that led him to address his drug problems, although sadly he would never really get to grips with them.
+Often, when the 12th house and the personal planets are involved together, there can be a deep desire to escape the harsh realities of life, through all sorts of means, including; getting lost in fantasy or indulging in drugs and alcohol – anything that enables them to attempt to transcend the mundane realities of life and soften the edges a bit.
+George’s drug use was no secret, being something he was quite open about.
+In the past he had admitted to taking crack-cocaine, and had revealed in another interview that he was ‘existing on a balance of Starbucks and weed.’
+In 2010 George was imprisoned for four weeks after crashing his car into a storefront, while driving under the influence.
+George later said that it was the crash that led him to address his drug problems, although sadly he would never really get to grips with them, unfortunately.

 George, Victoria, Australia.
 Clearly the 80’s!

-Now on to the Moon, which shows a deeply ingrained pattern from the past that we intend, on a soul level, to overcome, as well as who we are at a soul/unconscious level and what our deepest needs are, and George’s Moon is in Leo.
+Now, onto the Moon, which shows a very deeply ingrained pattern from the past that we intend, on a soul level, to overcome, as well as who we are at a soul/unconscious level and what our deepest needs are, and George’s Moon is in Leo.
 Leo is the showman, the extrovert who enjoys being in the spot light and who wants, no needs, to be noticed.
-This was the side we saw of George when he was up on stage and the persona mentioned in the introduction.
-George was therefore likely to have had two different sides to him, the part which wanted to stand out and shine and the part which wanted to hide away from it all and blend into the background.
+This was the side we saw of George when he was up on stage, and the persona mentioned before.
+George was therefore likely to have had two very different sides to him; the part which wanted to stand out and shine, and the part which wanted to hide away from it all and blend into the background.

-With the Moon placed in the second house this is further indication of a need to learn to nourish himself and others, both spiritually and physically.
-Although it is clear that George was very caring towards others, he may have struggled to provide this for himself, instead turning to less than healthy methods of sustenance.
+With the Moon placed in the second house, this is further indication of a need for George to learn to nourish himself and others, both spiritually and physically.
+Although it is clear that George was very caring towards others, he may have struggled to provide this for care for himself, instead, turning to less than healthy methods of sustenance.
 There is also a tendency shown here to hold back his true emotions, which would have further led him to seclude himself.

-Now on to George’s rising sign, which is in the sign of Cancer along with his Sun.
-The rising sign can be seen as the face we show to the world and also the lens through which we view the world.
-In evolutionary astrology it indicates where we are meant to be moving towards, away from the ingrained, past patterns of the Moon.
+Next is George’s rising sign, which is in the sign of Cancer, along with his Sun.
+The rising sign can be seen as the face we show to the world, and also the lens through which we view the world.
+In evolutionary astrology, it indicates where we are meant to be moving towards, away from the ingrained, past patterns of the Moon.
 The lesson of the sign of Cancer is to gain control over emotional fluctuation and oversensitivity.
-Cancer people are a often a lot more sensitive than they let on and deep down are quite shy and insecure.
-Due to this feeling of insecurity they yearn for a strong sense of belonging and putting down strong roots is essential for to them.
+Cancer people are a often a lot more sensitive than they let on, and deep down, are quite shy and insecure.
+Due to this feeling of insecurity, they yearn for a strong sense of belonging, and putting down strong roots is essential for their sense of wellbeing.
 Cancer men are also notoriously tied to their mothers, and George famously had a very close and loving relationship with his.
 People would generally have seen him as a very caring person, maybe a father figure, and George in turn would have seen a world full of people who needed to be cared for.

 Known as the ‘nurturer’ of the zodiac, there is a strong need within them to conceive and then nurture something to completion, although not necessarily another physical being (although I have no doubt that George would have made an extremely caring and doting father).
 Cancerians are often intensely creative and imaginative, and anything that involves creating something which helps them express themselves in this way, as well as emotionally, is very therapeutic for them.

-As mentioned, Cancerians are very sensitive and so easily able to pick up on other people’s energies and feelings, and as a result George would have been acutely aware of the needs of others, and on a deeper level, also of their suffering.
+As mentioned, Cancerians are very sensitive, and so, easily able to pick up on other people’s energies and feelings, and as a result, George would have been acutely aware of the needs of others, and on a deeper level, also their suffering.
 George is well known for his charity work, although much of it went hidden from the public.
 This can be seen with George’s 12th house Cancerian Sun.
 A 12th house Sun will usually prefer working behind the scenes, often on something that will better conditions for others, yet without the need for recognition.
 This placement would have definitely tempered the ego of his Leo Moon.

-Astrologically the Sun indicates who we are on a more conscious level, as well as indicating the traits that we have which can help us fulfil our rising sign mission.
-With George’s 12th house Cancerian Sun the focus is again on his creativity, sense of compassion and sensitivity, all things that have already been covered.
-Georges soul mission was to continue to build a stronger inner foundation and sense of self and to be proud of his individuality, yet indicates someone likely to be unduly hard on themselves and who instead would have been prone to seeking identification through others, to the point were they may struggle to know who they really are.
-Furthermore, a Cancer person, with their retentive memory and strong ties to the past, can be prone to clinging onto pain, so another lesson here would have been to learn how to forgive, forget and let go.
+Astrologically, the Sun indicates who we are on a more conscious level, as well as indicating the traits that we have which can help us fulfil our rising sign mission.
+With George’s 12th house Cancerian Sun, the focus is again on his creativity, sense of compassion and sensitivity, all things that have already been covered.
+Georges soul mission was to continue to build a stronger inner foundation and sense of self, and to learn to be proud of his individuality, yet indicates someone likely to be unduly hard on themselves, and who instead would have been prone to seeking identification through others, maybe to the point were they may struggle to know who they really are.
+Furthermore, a Cancer person, with their retentive memory and strong ties to the past, can be prone to clinging onto pain, so another lesson here would have been to learn how to forgive, forget, let go and move on.

 Mercury is placed in the 12th house, again showing strong ties to the past and a tendency to withdraw.
-George was also likely to be quite in tune spiritually and any decisions will likely have been based on his intuition and also influenced by his unconscious.
+George was also likely to be quite in tune spiritually, and any decisions will likely have been based on his intuition.
 I wouldn’t be surprised if he had some psychic ability there too.